 6-507.
 Certificate of approval; filing with corporation commission; certificate of incorporation

-A. The superintendent shall act on the completed application within sixty days.
-The superintendent shall issue a certificate of approval if the certificate of organization and the bylaws are in conformity with this chapter and the superintendent is satisfied that all of the following are true:
+A. The deputy director shall act on the completed application within sixty days.
+The deputy director shall issue a certificate of approval if the certificate of organization and the bylaws are in conformity with this chapter and the deputy director is satisfied that all of the following are true:

 1. The field of membership, the bylaws and the business plan are favorable to the economic viability of the proposed credit union.

 2. The reputation, character and financial experience of the initial board of directors and supervisory committee provide assurance that the credit union's affairs will be properly administered.